 Under European law, the ingredient lists of pre-packed foods must declare any of the 14 major allergens whenever they appear.
-Extra care should be taken with catered food.
-The obvious foods to watch for include stuffing, sauces, mince pies and cakes.
-Others products to be aware of include:
+Extra care should be taken with catered food where there is usually no ingredient list (see ‘Celebrations’ for more on eating out and allergen labelling).

 Brussels sprouts: They’re not everyone’s favourite, but a Christmas classic nonetheless.
-When ordering in a restaurant double check for garnishes such as flaked almonds which may not be indicated on the menu.
+When ordering in a restaurant, double check for garnishes such as flaked almonds or walnuts which may not always be indicated on the menu.

-Christmas cake, pudding and mince pies: These Christmas classics tend to be made with a whole host of ingredients that are unsuitable for a range of different allergies, including, gluten, eggs, milk, tree nuts and sulphur dioxide/sulphites used as a preservative.
-To help you find a recipe that is safe to eat use reliable app; Food Maestro to source products that are free from your known allergen.
+Christmas cake, Christmas pudding, panettone and mince pies: These Christmas classics tend to be made with a whole host of ingredients that are unsuitable for a range of different allergies, including gluten, eggs, milk, tree nuts and sulphur dioxide/sulphites used as a preservative.
+To help you find a recipe that is safe to eat, use a reliable app such as Food Maestro to source products that are free from your known allergen.

-Cranberry sauce: If you like a dollop of Cranberry Sauce on your Christmas dinner be aware that some recipes include ingredients other than cranberries including slivered almonds or different types of fruit.
-This may also be the case for other sauces, our advice would be always check the label!
+Cranberry sauce: If you like a dollop of cranberry sauce on your Christmas dinner, be aware that some recipes include ingredients other than cranberries including slivered almonds or different types of fruit.
+This may also be the case for other popular festive sauces, such as bread sauce and special gravies, so our advice would be to always check the label!

 Special care is also needed with chocolate made on the Continent.
 Even if there is no nut warning, there may be a risk of nut cross-contamination.

-Balloons: Latex allergens may become airborne and inhaled which can mean party balloons can be a real concern for people living with natural rubber latex allergy.
-If you’re having an office party having a quick chat with your employer about decorations may help provide some reassurance.
+Balloons: Latex allergens may become airborne and inhaled which can mean party balloons can be a real concern for people living with Natural Rubber Latex (NRL) allergy.
+If you’re having an office party, having a quick chat with your employer about decorations may help provide some reassurance.

 Food: The greatest risk is from catered food where there is usually no ingredient list, so you need to ask direct questions at parties, in restaurants, at buffets and at other social events.
 Under European law, catering businesses are required to provide information on the presence of allergenic ingredients.
 This information can be provided in writing and/or orally.
-If information is provided orally, the food business has to display some sort of clearly-visible written signage to show customers that allergen information is available from a member of staff.
-This rule covers 14 major allergens.
+If information is provided orally, the food business must display some sort of clearly visible written signage to show customers that allergen information is available from a member of staff

-We know Christmas is a busy time but make sure you don’t enter the holidays with adrenaline injectors that are out of date.
-If you have been prescribed treatments for your allergy, such as adrenaline auto-injectors make sure you carry two with you where ever you go.
+We know Christmas is a busy time but make sure you don’t enter the holidays with adrenaline auto-injectors that are out of date.
+If you have been prescribed treatments for your allergy, such as adrenaline auto-injectors, make sure you carry two with you wherever you go.
 This also applies to asthma inhalers.
 Good daily control of asthma is the single most important factor for lowering the risk from allergy.

 Supermarkets often display nuts piled high on their shelves at Christmas, something we know can cause concern to many of our members as nuts can be displayed loose and within easy reach of children.